-The ECB is of the opinion that inflows already benefiting from the preferential treatment mentioned in Article 26 of Commission Delegated Regulation (EU) 2015/61 should also be exempted from the cap referred to in Article 33(1) of Commission Delegated Regulation (EU) 2015/61.
+The ECB is of the opinion that inflows already benefiting from the preferential treatment mentioned in Article-26 of Commission Delegated Regulation-(EU)-2015/61 should also be exempted from the cap referred to in Article 33(1) of Commission Delegated Regulation (EU)- 2015/61.

-In order to grant the exemption for the inflows referred to in the second subparagraph of Article 31(9) of Commission Delegated Regulation (EU) 2015/61, the ECB intends to assess such inflows against the definition of promotional loans in Article 31(9) of Commission Delegated Regulation (EU) 2015/61, and against the criteria of Article 26 of Commission Delegated Regulation (EU) 2015/61.
-13. SPECIALISED CREDIT INSTITUTIONS (Article 33(3) to (5) of Commission Delegated Regulation (EU) 2015/61)
+In order to grant the exemption for the inflows referred to in the second subparagraphsub-paragraph of Article-31(9) of Commission Delegated Regulation (EU)-2015/61, the ECB intends to assess such inflows against the definition of promotional loans in Article-31(9)-, of Commission Delegated Regulation (EU) 2015/61, and against the criteria of Article-26 of Commission Delegated Regulation (EU)-2015/61 and the specifications set out in paragraph 10 of this Chapter 2015/61.

+44.13.
+SPECIALISED CREDIT INSTITUTIONS (Article-33(3)(4) and to (5) of Commission Delegated Regulation (EU) 2015/61)

-The ECB considers it appropriate that specialised credit institutions should have differentiated treatment for the recognition of their inflows under the conditions specified in Article 33(3) to (5) of Commission Delegated Regulation (EU) 2015/61.
+The ECB considers it appropriate that specialised credit institutions should have differentiated treatment for the recognition of their inflows under the conditions specified in Article-33(3)(4) and to (5) of Commission Delegated Regulation (EU) 2015/61.